spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-proxy.md

 ## Discovering Proxy Certificate Authority

 If you do not have the certificates provided, you need to discover the certificate authority used by the proxy.
 You can find the certificate chain from a host or pod that can connect to the proxy.
-The host or pod needs openssl tools installed.
+The host or pod needs to be installed with OpenSSL tools.

 For example, run a network diagnostics pod in the cluster using: `kubectl run --rm -ti netshoot --image=nicolaka/netshoot -- bash`